NavyaG-lab/Tech-writer/itaipu/create_basic_dataset.md

 Every dataset you find in Itaipu is a SparkOp.
 The SparkOp class has six important parts:

 - `name` property.
-It decides how your new dataset will be called in places such as Metabase or Databricks once Itaipu runs.
+It decides how your new dataset will be called in places such as Looker or Databricks once Itaipu runs.
 If `name = "dataset/name-of-dataset"`, then you'll be able to find it by querying dataset.name_of_dataset.

 - `description` property.
 Description of what the dataset does, and why.
 This is useful to avoid confusion and help users to understand your dataset.